purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Sequence-Models/Transformers/original-transformer.md

 <img src="feed_forward.png" alt="feed_forward" width="400" height="300"/> <img src="vector_probabilities.png" alt="vector_probabilities" width="400" height="300"/> <img src="final_transformers.png" alt="final_transformers" width="400" height="300"/>

+## Simultaneous Training of Embeddings and Encodings in Transformers

+This document outlines the training process of embeddings and encodings in transformer models, including the role of positional encoding.

+### Model Configuration
+In transformer models, the input sequence of tokens is processed through several steps:

+- **Embedding Layer**: Each token is converted into a dense vector.
+These embeddings can be initialized using random values or pre-trained vectors.

+- **Positional Encoding**: After the embeddings are created, positional encodings are added to each embedding vector to incorporate information about the order of tokens in the sequence.
+This step is crucial as it allows the model to utilize the sequence order, which is not inherently captured by the embeddings alone.

+### Forward Pass
+- **Input to Encoder**: The combined vectors (embeddings + positional encodings) serve as the input to the encoder layers of the transformer.
+- **Encoder Layers**: Each layer in the encoder applies operations such as self-attention and feed-forward neural networks.
+These operations transform the embeddings into more complex representations (encodings) that incorporate contextual information from the entire input sequence.

+### Loss Calculation
+- **Model Output**: The final output of the model, after processing through all encoding layers, is used to predict results for tasks such as classification or translation.
+- **Loss Metrics**: A loss function is used to compute the discrepancy between the model's predictions and the actual target outputs.
+This loss reflects how well the model performs the intended task.

+### Backpropagation
+- **Gradient Computation**: During backpropagation, gradients of the loss are calculated with respect to all trainable parameters in the model.
+This includes weights in both the encoder layers and the embedding layer.
+- **Parameter Updates**: The calculated gradients are used to update the parameters.
+This update refines the embeddings and encoder weights to better suit the needs of the model's tasks.

+### End Result
+- **Learning and Adaptation**: Both the embeddings and the encodings adapt based on the specific requirements of the task:
+  - **Embeddings**: Adjust to provide initial representations that are more aligned with subsequent encoding layers.
+  - **Encodings**: Transform these embeddings into outputs that effectively minimize the task-specific loss.

+This training process ensures that both embeddings and encodings evolve to optimally perform the specific tasks for which the transformer is designed.

 # Generating text with transformers

 ## Overall Prediction Process Example